-- (a) the Bankruptcy Court shall have entered the Confirmation Order, the Confirmation Date shall have occurred and the Confirmation Order shall not be subject to any stay; - (b) all actions, documents, and agreements necessary to implement and consummate the PAIH Plan, including, without limitation, entry into the documents contained in the PAIH Plan Supplement, and the transactions and other matters contemplated thereby, shall have been affected or executed: - (c) all actions required under applicable foreign law, if any, to cancel the Existing Interests shall have been taken; - (d) the Sale Transactions shall have closed and the Plan Debtors shall have received the Sale Transactions Proceeds. - (e) all governmental and third party approvals and consents, including Bankruptcy Court approval, necessary in connection with the transactions contemplated by the PAIH Plan shall have been obtained, not be subject to unfulfilled conditions and be in full force and effect, and all applicable waiting periods shall have expired without any action being taken or threatened by any competent authority that would restrain, prevent or otherwise impose materially adverse conditions on such transactions. - 2.
-Waiver of Conditions Precedent.
+- (a) the Bankruptcy Court shall have entered the Confirmation Order, the Confirmation Date shall have occurred and the Confirmation Order shall not be subject to any stay; - (b) all actions, documents, and agreements necessary to implement and consummate the PAIH Plan, including, without limitation, entry into the documents contained in the PAIH Plan Supplement, and the transactions and other matters contemplated thereby, shall have been affected or executed; - (c) the Sale Transactions shall have closed and the Plan Debtors shall have received the Sale Transactions Proceeds; - (d) The Effective Date under the CFG Peru Plan shall have occurred. - (e) the Plan Debtors shall have sufficient funds, entered into payment plans sufficient, or arranged with a creditworthy party, to pay the obligations set forth in this PAIH Plan; - (f) all governmental and third party approvals and consents, including Bankruptcy Court approval, necessary in connection with the transactions contemplated by the PAIH Plan shall have been obtained, not be subject to unfulfilled conditions and be in full force and effect, and all applicable waiting periods shall have expired without any action being taken or threatened by any competent authority that would restrain, prevent or otherwise impose materially adverse conditions on such transactions; and - (g) the conditions precedent to the Liquidator-Controlled Companies Settlement Agreement shall have been satisfied or waived in accordance with the terms thereof and the Debtor Settlement Parties shall have irrevocably paid to the Liquidators the full Settlement Payment as set forth in the Liquidator-Controlled Companies Settlement Agreement.

+2. Waiver of Conditions Precedent.